hmrc/hmrc-frontend/CONTRIBUTING.md

 ## Before you create a pull request

+### Ensure there are no reference to node_modules in SCSS files

+In production, styles from hmrc-frontend are imported via a webjar.
+If services compile their own CSS and reference the SCSS files directly, any references to govuk-frontend modules starting with `node_modules/govuk-frontend` will not work.
+Instead, you must use a relative path starting with `../../../../govuk-frontend` to reference these modules as shown [here](src/components/currency-input/_currency-input.scss)

 ### Use EditorConfig

 To make sure code is consistent, HMRC Frontend uses [EditorConfig](http://editorconfig.org).